 -

-Sentiment of mentions
+Sentiment analysis of mentions to protect your brand reputation

 -

-Engagement rate on shared content
+Engagement rates on shared content including comments, clicks & shares

 -

-Growth in social media followers
+Growth in social media followers driven by customer advocacy

 Business Impact Metrics